TodePond/TodePondDotCom/sky/power-in-arroost/readme.md

 > When I say things to you, it's because I think it's the right thing to do at that moment in time.
 That doesn't mean you have to accept it, or follow it, or even listen.
 Please, I invite you to judge the [code](/code) I transmit!
 Do you [let it die](https://www.pastagang.cc/blog/let-code-die/)? or let it sit?
 >
 > You're a player like me.
-What will you say?
+What will YOU say?

 <br>